-It’s no secret that keeping your wellbeing intact while navigating the workplace can be difficult.
-Our article for Men’s Health Week saw Suzy Bashford speak to many wellbeing experts about the advice they would give to male employees to stay well at work – and it covered many different issues that might cause men to struggle in the workplace!
+It’s no surprise that staying well while navigating modern work can be difficult.
+In our Men’s Health Week article, Suzy Bashford spoke to wellbeing experts about the advice they would give male employees.
+Their insights highlighted the wide range of issues that can cause men to struggle at work.

 Why do we need gender specific health support?

-There’s been a lot said about how women’s health has been historically underserved because men are treated as the ‘default’, leading to the gender health gap and women leaving work because of issues such as menopause or fertility conditions.
+There has been a lot of discussion about how women’s health has been historically underserved, with men treated as the default.
+This has contributed to the gender health gap and women leaving work due to issues like menopause or fertility conditions.

 Why is men’s health important for employers?